 - A recent highlight is Jenny's work for BioNTech, advising on patent matters relating to its COVID-19 vaccine.

-A highlight of Jenny's contentious portfolio is her work on biological therapies.
-Jenny acted for the Kennedy Trust for Rheumatology Research in the first dispute involving biological therapies in the UK, and is currently the lead Associate on the Fujifilm Kyowa Kirin Biologics v AbbVie case, in which Fujifilm sought a novel type of declaratory relief to clear the way for a pharmaceutical launch in a market worth over $16 billion globally and over £400m in the UK alone.
-In the first instance judgment given on 3 March 2017, for the first time the UK courts granted declaratory relief to a company seeking to launch a product in the face of a myriad of pending patent applications.
+- A highlight of Jenny's contentious portfolio is her work on biological therapies.
+Jenny acted for the Kennedy Trust for Rheumatology Research in the first dispute involving biological therapies in the UK, and advised Fujifilm Kyowa Kirin Biologics in its billion-dollar dispute with AbbVie, securing for Fujifilm a ground-breaking form of declaratory relief in preparation for its launch, in a global market worth over $16bn per year and over £400m in the UK alone.

-In 2014, Jenny was seconded to the Gowling WLG China office as Interim Chief Representative Officer.
-Her work on the ground in China enabled her to develop a wealth of experience in this important jurisdiction.
-Jenny acted for the Guangzhou office's largest client, with over 100 infringement matters to date.
-Her work in China was assisted by a previous client secondment, and her experience managing the client's global patent and design infringements.
+- Jenny was seconded to the Gowling WLG China office as Interim Chief Representative Officer in 2014.
+Her work in China enabled her to develop a wealth of experience in this important jurisdiction and saw her acting for the Guangzhou office's largest client, with over 100 infringement matters to date.

 - Jenny has six months' experience working inside the IP team of one of the country's most innovative consumer product businesses, providing her with a wealth of knowledge and insight as to the needs and issues of an in-house legal team.